 - You suffered injuries as a direct result of the fall.

-If you’ve been injured following a fall from height because your employer was negligent, we could help you to claim compensation.
+If you’ve been injured following a fall from a height because your employer was negligent, we could help you to claim compensation.

 - Broken bones.